gIliev94/Simple-scripts-compiler/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 - "open"

-Description: Opens up a program by executable(.exe) or opens up a website by address(leading with "www.") in user`s default browser.
+Description: Opens up a program by executable(.exe) or opens up a website by address(leading with www prefix) in the default browser.

 Format: open [executable_with_extension_included] || [address_with_prefix_www]